kommitters/soroban.ex/README.md

 - `wasm_id`: Binary identification of an uploaded contract.
 - `source_secret_key`: Secret key of the function invoker responsible for signing the transaction.
-- `ledgers_to_bump`: The number of ledgers wanted to extend the wasm lifetime.
+- `ledgers_to_extend`: The number of ledgers wanted to extend the wasm lifetime.

 ```elixir
 alias Soroban.Contract